 - Digital Detox also increase your work speed, as you can concentrate much better.
 This, in turn, makes you more productive.

 - More importantly with Digital Detox, you would be able to move towards a more balanced life.

 Despite knowing the above benefits of digital detox, it is not easy to get started with it and to stick to it.
 It calls out for a complete self-discipline routine!

 Here are a few of the steps that will guide you to start with Digital Detox and most importantly to adhere to it!

 - Make a list of all the electronic gadgets that you will be switching off.
 Don’t get demotivated, as you can also make a list of activities that interest you and those which you loved doing before getting addicted to technology.

 - Set the target that is achievable, like maybe few hours of digital detox

-- If you are planning digital detox on a daily basis, then you may start with lunchtime or exercise time or family time or strict time of an hour or two.
+- If you are planning digital detox on a daily basis, then you may start with lunchtime or exercise time or family time or a strict time of an hour or two.
 Slowly, when it becomes a habit, it will be easier to turn it into a routine.

-- If you are still finding it difficult, you can also try assigning your study room as gadget room and all other rooms to be free of devices.
+- If you are still finding it difficult, you can also try assigning your study room as a gadget room and all other rooms to be free of devices.
 Another tip could be checking emails every two hours and gradually increasing your limits.